-2021 2020 2019 Discount rate to calculate service cost (1) 2.80 % 3.30 % 4.30 % Discount rate to calculate interest cost (1) 2.10 % 2.70 % 3.90 % Expected long-term rate of return on plan assets 6.20 % 6.00 % 5.60 % Rate of compensation increase (2) - % - % 3.50 % Cash balance plan interest crediting rate 3.00 % 3.00 % 3.00 %
+2022 2021 2020 Discount rate to calculate service cost (1) 2.80 % 2.80 % 3.30 % Discount rate to calculate interest cost (1) 2.50 % 2.10 % 2.70 % Expected long-term rate of return on plan assets 6.70 % 6.20 % 6.00 % Cash balance plan interest crediting rate 3.00 % 3.00 % 3.00 %

-- In all periods presented, the respective global discount rates were used to determine net periodic benefit cost for most pension plans for the full annual period.
-However, the discount rates for a limited number of plans were updated during 2021, 2020, and 2019 to reflect the remeasurement of these plans due to new union labor agreements, settlements, and/or curtailments.
-The updated discount rates used were not significantly different from the discount rates presented. - Benefit accruals for future compensation under the Company's major salaried and non-bargained hourly defined benefit pension plans have ceased.
-The rate of compensation increase no longer impacts the determination of the benefit obligation.
+In all periods presented, the respective global discount rates were used to determine net periodic benefit cost for most pension plans for the full annual period.
+The discount rates for certain plans were updated during 2022, 2021, and 2020 to reflect the remeasurement of these plans due to settlements and/or curtailments.
+The weighted-average rates reflecting these remeasurements does not significantly differ from the rates presented.

-The expected long-term rate of return on plan assets ("EROA") is generally applied to a five-year market-related value of plan assets (a fair value at the plan measurement date is used for certain non-U.S. plans).
+The expected long-term rate of return on plan assets ("EROA") is generally applied to a five-year market-related value of plan assets.
 The process used by management to develop this assumption is one that relies on a combination of historical asset return information and forward-looking returns by asset class.
 As it relates to historical asset return information, management focuses on various historical moving averages when developing this assumption.
 While consideration is given to recent performance and historical returns, the assumption represents a long-term, prospective return.
 Management also incorporates expected future returns on current and planned asset allocations using information from various external investment managers and consultants, as well as management's own judgment.